 Step 4: Start Performing

+The fourth step towards becoming a professional entertainer is to start performing.
 Entertainers need to develop and expand their fan base in order to reach professional status.
 This can involve self-promotion and marketing, but entertainers also rely on performing as much as possible.
 Athletes could play on multiple teams in an effort to attract several agents who might connect them to a major league team.
-Musicians, actors and comedians also perform wherever they can to attract fans, including community theater productions, open-mic nights and hotel lobbies.
+Musicians, actors and comedians also perform wherever they can to attract fans, including community theater productions, open mic nights and hotel lobbies.

 Step 5: Find Representation

-Most professional entertainers start off marketing themselves; however, they might reach a wider audience by hiring agents or managers.
-Agents and managers often have extensive business skills and industry connections to help entertainers connect with production companies, sports organizations or concert venues.
+The fifth step towards becoming a professional entertainer is to find representation.
+Most professional entertainers start off marketing themselves.
+However, they might reach a wider audience by hiring agents or managers.
+Agents and managers often have extensive business skills and industry connections to help entertainers connect with production companies, sports organizations, or concert venues.
 They help their clients by setting up performances, negotiating contracts, scheduling appearances and managing an entertainer's professional itinerary.

 The steps towards becoming a professional entertainer include choosing a specialty, getting training, creating an act, starting to perform, and finding representation.